jonikorpi/jonikorpi-v8/source/posts/2013-01-28-list-of-issues.md

 - Many PCs are operated with the kind of mice and trackpads that make horizontal scrolling awkward. _(Fix: section by section navigation with clickable buttons and arrow keys?)_
 - Horizontal scrolling can feel awkward on small screens. _(Fix: make horizontal swipes scroll section by section?)_
 - The layout is very _different,_ so it's going to trigger a negative reaction in change-averse people.
-- Old iOS devices, old Android devices and Nokia N9 require two fingers to scroll sections.
+- Old iOS devices and Nokia N9 require two fingers to scroll sections.
-- Sony X10 Mini won't scroll sections at all.
+- Android 1.6–2.3 browsers can't scroll sections at all.
 - Browser "back to top" shortcuts don't work. _(Fix: Add "Back to top" and possibly "Next section" links at the bottom of each section?)_
 - [There appears to be a pea on one of the scrollbars.](https://twitter.com/benbrignell/status/295925510003908608)